hiboabd/RunBorisRun/README.md

 Play the game [Here](https://run-boris-run.netlify.app/)

-## What is Covid-game??
+## Description

-Covid-game, a.k.a 'Run Boris, Run!', is a game developed to pass the time in quarantine whilst also practising your social distancing skills (virtually of course!).
+'Run Boris, Run!', is a game developed to pass the time in quarantine whilst also practising your social distancing skills (virtually of course!).

 ## Instructions
-Welcome to "our game".

-Covid has struck the world.
-You must now adapt to survive.

-Mrs. Morris is in desperate need of milk, but she can not leave her home as she is old and at risk of infection.
-You are her only hope of having a cuppa.

-Are you up for the challenge?

-You must not come within 2 meters of anyone or you will be at risk yourself.
+Boris Johnson is on his way to Sainsbury's to get some milk and nappies, but in order to avoid another #barnardcastle, he has to ensure he remains socially distanced.

-If you stay too close for too long you will get sick and be placed in quarantine.
+If you get too close to other people walking down the street the InfectionRate will go up and it will be game over!

-## Playing the game

-[PLACEHOLDER]
+It's your job to navigate Boris safely around the streets of London, keeping 2 meters away from fellow pedestrians.d be placed in quarantine.

 ## Team Members